serhan-yilmaz/PrinciplesGuide/README.md

 To explain my view with an analogy: Principles serve as a compass that, in a dark tunnel where the road ahead is unclear, can help find the right way out, without getting lost.
 So, I say do what you know to be true, and follow the compass when in doubt.

 Overall, rather than prescribing morals on "what should", this is meant to be a practical guide, aiming for what is best personally and "what can help".
-Since I believe actions are ultimately what counts, I aimed to express the principles in the form of specific, actionable terms and included pointers for further reading and new concepts to learn.
+Since I believe actions are ultimately what counts, I aimed to express the principles in the form of specific, actionable terms and included pointers for further reading and important concepts to learn.

 With these in mind, the first principle and a warning to follow: